Establish an Authorized Dealer Program

 1. It gives your wholesalers incentive to be careful about where they sell your products.

-Because your wholesalers want to continue doing business with your company, they have an incentive not to sell your inventory to companies that you don’t want acquiring your products.
+Because your wholesalers want to continue doing business with your company, they have an incentive not to sell your inventory to companies that you don’t want to acquire your products.

 Without a program in place that tells your wholesale partners which companies those are – or, better still, telling your wholesalers specifically which retailers they are allowed to work with – they might unintentionally sell your inventory to gray-market sellers or other businesses you’d rather not see representing your brand.